Philadelphia preparing for possible arrival of migrants from Texas

 PHILADELPHIA (WPVI) -- The City of Philadelphia is preparing for the possible arrival of migrants from the southern border.

-They reportedly left Texas Saturday hoping for a better life in the City of Brotherly Love.
+They are reportedly leaving Texas hoping for a better life in the City of Brotherly Love.

 The city says the situation is still fluid, but they are working with local partner organizations.
 The city says the buses should've departed sometime Saturday, but they haven't received confirmation if they've left yet.